 - 1. If the face of only one card is visible, that card is played; all other cards are picked up and there is no further rectification (see Law 47F). - 2.
-If the face of more than one card is visible, the offending player designates the card he proposes to play; when he is a defender, each other card exposed becomes a penalty card (see Law 50). - 3.
-After an offending player withdraws a visible card, an opponent who subsequently played to that trick may withdraw his play and substitute another card without further rectification (but see Law 16C). - 4.
+If the face of more than one card is visible, the offending player designates the card to be played; for a defender, each other card exposed becomes a penalty card (see Law 50). - 3.
+After an offending player withdraws a visible card, an opponent who subsequently played to that trick may withdraw and substitute another card without further rectification (but see Law 16C). - 4.
 If the simultaneous play remains undiscovered until both sides have played to the next trick, Law 67 applies.